Chennai Suburban Railway: History

-In the same year, mainline DC locomotives (YCG) were introduced to haul freight from the port.
+In the same year, mainline DC locomotives (YCG-1) were introduced to haul freight from the port.
 The system had the meter-gauge (MG) EMUs (YAU series) until the gauge conversion.
 Since then, the system has only the broad-gauge (BG) EMUs running.

 In the 1960s, the line from Madras Beach to Villupuram was converted to 25 kV AC traction.
 This began with the conversion of the Madras Beach–Tambaram section on 15 January 1967.
 The rolling stock was changed to EMUs with motors and electricals from Toshiba or Hitachi.
 These were built by the Integral Coach Factory based in the city.
 Services too were extended to Chengleput with two daily services.
 In the late 1967, a Toshiba/Hitachi/Mitsubishi combine model YAM-1 21904 locomotive was introduced, which became the first MG 25 kV AC locomotive.
 Work on additional MG track between Tambaram and Chengleput began in 1969 and was completed in January 1971.

-In 1985, suburban services to northern and western parts of the city began from the newly built Moore market terminal exclusively built for suburban services, which were earlier operating from the central station terminal (First BG Suburban Services in Chennai).
+In 1986 or 1987, suburban services to northern and western parts of the city began from the newly built Moore market terminal exclusively built for suburban services, which were earlier operating from the central station terminal (First BG Suburban Services in Chennai).
 With the growth in suburban traffic and the existing gauge lacking sufficient carrying capacity, the Indian Railway decided to convert the entire section between Beach and Tambaram, which by then had three MG lines, to BG in early 1991, with a 50:50 joint venture with the state government.
 The first BG line was laid in the section in 1992 parallel to the existing MG lines.
 The work was completed in February 1993.
 Of the three existing MG lines, two were exclusively used for suburban service and the third one was used for mainline express and passenger trains.
 The newly laid BG line started handling suburban trains supplementing the MG suburban lines.